Keeping them in

 Not so long ago, it was common for cats to be allowed out at night to roam freely and fulfil their natural instinct to hunt.
-These days, many owners are preferring to have their cats inside at night, where they feel they are safer.
+These days, many owners are preferring to have their cats inside at night, where they feel they are kept safer.

 With one in four cats killed on the road – usually at night – it isn’t surprising.
 At night, car headlights can dazzle cats, meaning they’re more likely to get hurt or killed.
 Cars also regularly exceed the speed limit at night when the roads are quieter, putting cats at greater risk of being hit.